-- We’ll Give You N.A.D.A Value for Your Current Vehicle Once We Make a Deal!
+- We’ll Give YouN.A.DD.A Value for Your Current Vehicle Once We Make a Deal!

-We’ll Get You Out Of Your Current Lease or Loan No Matter What You Owe!|
+We’ll Get You Out of Your Current Lease or Loan No Matter How Much You Owe!

-Then we’ll take your negative equity and roll it into your new lease or loan.
-You’ll still be paying the balance of your old loan and put yourself in even a worse debt situation then you were before.
-It doesn’t matter to us as long as we get to sell another car!
+“Then we’ll take your negative equity and roll it into your new lease or loan.
+You’ll still be paying the balance of your old loan and put yourself in a worse debt situation than before.
+It doesn’t matter to us as long as we get to sell another car!”

-Why Dealers use the "Pay Off Trade Scam"
+Why Do Dealers Use the Pay Off Trade Scam

 Contrary to popular belief, your car may not be worth what you still owe!

-Once these customers calm down, they’ll start shopping the dealer ads again.
-If they hear or see the “We’ll Pay Off Your Trade No Matter How Much You Owe” advertisement, they’ll go to that dealership already knowing they’re upside down and give them a shot at getting them out of their vehicle.
+Once this customer calms down, they’ll start shopping the dealer ads again.
+If they hear or see the “We’ll Pay Off Your Trade No Matter How Much You Owe” advertisement, they’ll go to that dealership knowing they’re upside down and give them a shot at getting them out of their vehicle.

 The main goal of this statement is to drive traffic to the dealership.
-Dealer's know customers will have previously gone to a dealership, had their car appraised and know they have some “negative equity” (owe more than the car is worth).
+Dealers know customers will have previously gone to a dealership, had their car appraised, and know they have some “negative equity” (owe more than the car is worth).